-2.1 The Regulatory Design Process
+2.1 The Program Design Process

 At a high level, designing a regulatory framework that aligns DPV-plus-storage deployment with larger policy objectives requires thoughtful deliberation across a range of technical and economic issues.
-While this report attempts to segment many of these issues into distinct topics to enhance reader understanding, in reality, DPV-plus-storage regulatory issues are all closely integrated, and design decisions on a single aspect often have broader implications.
+While this report attempts to segment many of these issues into distinct topics to enhance reader understanding, DPV-plus-storage regulatory issues are all closely integrated, and design decisions on a single aspect often have broader implications.
+Furthermore, while the program design process presented in this report offers a sequential framework for considering DPV-plus-storage program design decisions, in reality, the development of various technical and economic regulations can - in many cases - be undertaken in parallel.

-In that context, Figure 7 presents a high-level process for how regulators can sequentially approach the design of DPV-plus-storage regulatory frameworks.
-As a first step, developing clear regulatory objectives-which may be influenced by, aligned with, or directly derived from stated public policy goals-can help guide individual decisions on designing regulations (Section 3).
+With those qualifications, Figure 7 presents a high-level process for how regulators can sequentially approach the design of DPV-plus-storage regulatory frameworks.
+As a first step, developing and prioritizing clear regulatory objectives-which may be influenced by, aligned with, or directly derived from stated public policy goals-can help guide individual decisions on designing regulations (Section 3).
 Next, regulators can consider the appropriate compensation mechanism offerings for DPV-plus-storage systems that attempts to address and balance objectives related to fair customer compensation and utility cost recovery, as well as the desired role of DPV-plus-storage in the power system (Section 4).
 Thereafter, rules governing the metering and technical configuration requirements can be designed to ensure the desired compensation mechanism can be implemented (Section 5).
 Then, the overarching interconnection process can be designed to offer a safe and orderly procedure for DPV-plus-storage systems to apply for interconnection, as well as to provide technical guidance to installers on the various regulatory requirements that must be complied with (Section 6).
 Next, regulators may need to consider and account for local permitting requirements (and associated safety codes) that must be complied with to deploy behind-the-meter storage systems (Section 7).
 Finally, because all regulatory processes exist within a broader policy and market context, common policy and market instruments and approaches related to DPV-plus-storage are discussed briefly in Section 8.
 Importantly, steps can also interact in other ways.
 For example, compensation mechanisms can be designed to accommodate existing metering configurations.
-After the steps in the regulatory design process for DPV-plus-storage (Figure 7) are discussed in detail, Section 9 offers a summary of key regulatory considerations for DPV-plus-storage systems.
+After the steps Figure 7 are discussed in detail, Section 9 offers a summary of key regulatory considerations for DPV-plus-storage systems.

-Figure 7.
-Approaching regulatory design for DPV-plus-storage systems
+Figure 6.
+Approaching program design for DPV-plus-storage systems

-2.2 Customization Dimensions for Regulatory Design
+2.2 Customization Dimensions for Program Design